A topic from the subject of Theoretical Chemistry in Chemistry.

 Procedure:

-1. Measure 100 mL of sodium thiosulfate solution into an Erlenmeyer flask.
+1. Measure 100 mL of sodium thiosulfate solution into an Erlenmeyer flask using a graduated cylinder.

-2. Add 10 mL of hydrochloric acid to the flask and swirl to mix.
+2. Add 10 mL of hydrochloric acid to the flask and swirl gently to mix.

-3. Add a few drops of starch solution to the flask and swirl to mix.
+3. Add a few drops of starch solution to the flask and swirl gently to mix.
+(The starch acts as an indicator; the solution will turn blue-black in the presence of iodine).

 4. Fill a burette with iodine solution.

-5. Place the flask in a water bath and adjust the temperature to 25°C.
+5. Place the flask in a water bath and adjust the temperature to 25°C using a thermometer.
+Allow the solution to equilibrate to this temperature.

-6. Start the stopwatch and titrate the sodium thiosulfate solution with the iodine solution until a blue color persists for 30 seconds.
+6. Start the stopwatch and titrate the sodium thiosulfate solution with the iodine solution from the burette, swirling constantly.

 Data: